Cheap flights to Fiji

 What to know before you fly to Fiji?

-Jetting off on a trip to Fiji brings with it the promise of turquoise waters, pristine beaches, swaying palms and friendly faces.
+Jetting off on a Fiji holiday brings with it the promise of turquoise waters, pristine beaches, swaying palms and friendly faces.
 From Australia’s east coast, a flight to Fiji is only around 4 hours, making this beautiful South Pacific destination a big hit with all travellers, especially families.
 Touching down at Nadi International Airport, you can expect to be welcomed in friendly Fiji style, knowing that your relaxing South Pacific holiday has just begun.

 How long does it take to fly to Fiji?